-Even during a time of stay-at-home and physical distancing orders, VEP continues to provide service and support to our students and tutors.
-In addition to an initial nine hours of intensive, preliminary tutor training, VEP has always provided on-going, free support and instruction to current tutors looking for more ways to help their students stay focused on their learning goals.
-In April, we moved our “Peer to Peer” workshops, focused on current trends or topics of interest to tutors and usually held in person several times a year, online — and saw attendance soar from a dozen attendees in the past to more than 40 in each of the virtual workshops.
-To read more about how we’re continuing to support tutors virtually, click here.
+In addition to an initial nine hours of intensive, preliminary tutor training, VEP provides on-going, free support and instruction to current tutors looking for more ways to help their students stay focused on their learning goals.
+Additionally, we hold “Peer to Peer” workshops, focused on current trends or topics of interest to tutors several times a year.

 “While it is clearly difficult to exist in a country where you don’t understand, read or speak the language that is being used by nearly everyone else, it’s clearly not impossible.
 Many people live this way for years, or even their entire lives, finding ways to survive.
 But those individuals who choose to undertake the long and difficult journey of learning English, clearly have the desire to function at a higher level in our society; and this is how we, as a people, move forward, economically and culturally.